Liam-hi/prime-numbers/README.md

  1 & 2 & 1 & 5 & 8 & 6 & 15 & 7& 20& 20 & 6 &23 &12  &0
 \end{pmatrix}
 ```

+## Thoughts

+Let us look at the first prime numbers, 2 and 3.
+If $P = \left\{ 2, 3 \right\}$ and $q = 4$ generates a singular matrix, change  to 5.
+If   and  generates a matrix whose diagonal element are all equal to zero (only zeros on diagonal) and nonsingular, change  to .
+Now let us look at  and  (we can skip  because  is an even number ).  and  generates a valid matrix so we can change  to .  and  generates a singular matrix so we can move to

+P = \left\{ 2, 3 \right\}